Powlett River/Kugerungmome Estuary Management

 What created the sand bar at the estuary mouth?

-The sand bar developed due to low rainfall and river flows over Summer and sustained large swells and tides in March.
+The sand bar developed due to low rainfall and sustained large swells and tides in August 2024.

 Is this natural and how long will it last?